reza-armuei/METplus/docs/Contributors_Guide/documentation.rst

   :numref:`user_configuration_file`

-It will look like this on the web:  :numref:`user_configuration_file`
+It will look like this on the web.
+This version shows the numbered section, not the name:  :numref:`user_configuration_file`

 Here is some more information on
 `Links <https://sublime-and-sphinx-guide.readthedocs.io/en/latest/references.html>`_